Evidence review

 How much does compounded tirzepatide cost per month?

-Roughly $125 to $399 a month across our board.
+Roughly $125 to $399 a month across our ranking.
 Tirzepatide usually costs more than semaglutide at the same provider, though a few price the two identically.

 Is the cheapest provider the best deal?